Bringing you the latest news & resources in eye health

 Remember to bring your eye drops to your post-operative consultation, where your eyesight will be tested to check the results of the surgery.

 Patients are able to return to most of their normal daily activities the day after surgery.

-Fluctuations in your vision are normal for the first week or so following LASIK, although your vision will stabilise quickly.
+Fluctuations in your vision are normal for the first week or so following your LASIK eye correction procedure, although your vision will stabilise quickly.
 Most people find that they are now legally able to drive a car without glasses or contact lenses.
-However, you will need to wait a month to play contact sports and wait two weeks before swimming.
+However, you will need to wait a month to resume contact sports and two weeks before swimming.